 - Art.
-26 and Annex 13 of the Chicago Convention; - Regulation (EU) No 996/2010 of the European Parliament and of the Council of 20 October 2010 on the investigation and prevention of accidents and incidents in civil aviation; - Regulation (EU) No 376/2014 of the European Parliament and of the Council of 3 April 2014 on the reporting, analysis and follow-up of occurrences in civil aviation (expected to take effect for Switzerland in spring 2016); - Art.
+26 and Annex 13 of the Chicago Convention; - Regulation (EU) No 996/2010 of the European Parliament and of the Council of 20 October 2010 on the investigation and prevention of accidents and incidents in civil aviation; - Regulation (EU) No 376/2014 of the European Parliament and of the Council of 3 April 2014 on the reporting, analysis and follow-up of occurrences in civil aviation; - Art.
 22 et seq. of the Federal Civil Aviation Act; and - Ordinance on Aviation Accidents and Severe Incidents.

-Any accident or severe incident must be reported to the SAIB immediately.
+Any accident or severe incident must be reported to the STSB immediately.

-1.10 Have there been any recent cases of note or other notable developments in your country involving air operators and/or airports?
+1.10 Have there been any recent cases of note or other notable developments in your jurisdiction involving air operators and/or airports?